 CEBC is governed by an elected Board of Directors serving three year terms on a staggered roster basis.
 Board strategy and directions are executed by an Executive Director and Association staff.

-Very significant and valuable contributions to the Association’s success are made by membership volunteer activities in our nine operating committees: Conference, First Nations, Hydro, Market, Public Affairs, Regulatory, Thermal, Transmission and Wind.
+Very significant and valuable contributions to the Association’s success are made by membership volunteer activities in our operating committees: Conference, Operations, Market, Regulatory, Solar, Wind, and Hydro.

 Our vision is British Columbia, Western Canada and the Western US all having access to clean, reliable, cost effective energy produced by the private sector; a British Columbia leading the world in modelling a sustainable way of life.

 First Run-of-River Project in BC to start Commercial Operation

 BC’s First Call for Power

 The Independent Power Producers Association of British Columbia (IPPBC) was formed

 First Biomass project in BC to start Commercial Operation